Applications for students starting in September 2026 will open in March 2026.

 - have their tuition fees paid for throughout their degree, excluding any intercalation, study abroad or industrial placement years;

-- receive an annual maintenance bursary of £6,000 from the Cowrie Foundation and be paid in two instalments in October and February.
+- receive an annual maintenance bursary of £6,000, which will be paid in two instalments in October and February.

 Alongside the financial element of the Scholarship, you’ll also receive access to two mentoring programmes – a peer mentor (another student at The University of Manchester), and a professional mentor (working in a professional environment).
 You’ll meet with your mentors on a monthly basis and gain knowledge and skills to support you in successfully progressing through your course and into your chosen career.